 Consider the Potting Mix

-Some potting mixes and soils are better at absorbing and retaining water than others.
-If your spider plant seems happy in its soil (i.e., no discoloration, tip burning, or compaction), work with what you have in the pot.
+Some potting mixes and soils better absorb and retain water than others.
+Work with what you have in the pot if your spider plant seems happy in its soil (i.e., no discoloration, tip burning, or compaction).

 If you need to re-pot your spider plant, choose a mix designed to hold water for more extended periods.